 One area where America seems to be starting to lead the way in recent years is green roofs.
 You may think that building a garden on top of your house is a bad idea, but it’s actually one of the most eco-friendly things you can do.
-Not only does it add a valuable level of insulation for your home and extend its natural life, it can also provide a home for local birds and insects.
+Not only does it add a valuable level of insulation for your home and extend its natural life, but it can also provide a home for local birds and insects.

 What is a green roof?

 Essentially, it’s a garden designed for a section of roof with a layer of protection underneath which means you don’t have anything leaking into your home when it rains.
-In areas such as New York it has been largely used to offset the effects of torrential downpours and flooding, as well as providing much needed green spaces in the city.
+In areas such as New York, it has been largely used to offset the effects of torrential downpours and flooding, as well as providing much needed green spaces in the city.

-It may be a global phenomenon but America is up there with the best when it comes to innovative design that brightens up our cities and towns.
+It may be a global phenomenon but America is up there with the best when it comes to the innovative design that brightens up our cities and towns.

 According to USA Today: